 WHO WE ARE

-Run Black & Green is a walking/running collective centering Pan-Africanism, Afrofuturism, and Art to advance wellness, cultural wealth, and economic autonomy in Black communities.
-Founded by Nateya Taylor.
+Run Black & Green is a movement and collective rooted in Pan-Africanism, Afrofuturism, and creative expression.
+We use movement as acts of liberation—fueling wellness, building cultural wealth, and advancing economic autonomy in Black communities.
+Founded by Nateya Taylor, we exist to reimagine what health, freedom, and collective power look like for the Black diaspora.

 OUR MISSION